Australian Federation of Air Pilots and Australian Air Pilots Mutual Benefit Fund Scholarship

 - third-year applicants are to have obtained all seven CPL theory credits and CASA IREX theory pass and have successfully completed unit AVF80002 Commercial Pilot Licence Practicum 1

-- have attained a minimum of a credit average, with no fails, in their course
+- have achieved a minimum of a credit average, with no fails, in their course

-- provide a personal statement of no more than 750 words demonstrating the following:
+- submit a personal statement of no more than 750 words addressing:

 - social responsibility through engagement in community and industry activities as well as commitment to the industry and striving to achieve prospective career objectives;